Disability Law Clinic Resource Referral Guide

 In an effort to support people facing difficult situations we cannot assist with, the DLC has created a resource guide with information about other resources that may be useful to you.
 These include legal resources arranged by topic, and some non-legal resources.

-View the resource guide below, or download it here: https://disabilityalliancebc.org/wp-content/uploads/2024/04/DLC-Resource-Referral-Guide.pdf.
+View the resource guide below, or download it here: Resource Referral Guide.

 General Information

 The Disability Law Clinic is a program of Disability Alliance BC (DABC).
 We are a small legal clinic that provides legal information and advice to BC residents with disabilities, about some disability law matters.
 Due to our size and our mandate, we are not able to advise in all areas of law that may affect a person with a disability, and we focus on assisting people with modest incomes, who have limited access to other resources.
-When we are able to help, we provide assistance through a consultation with a staff lawyer.
+When we are able to help, we provide assistance through a summary advice consultation with a staff lawyer.
 If we are unable to help, we will do our best to suggest other resources that may be useful.

 Some of the matters the Disability Law Clinic may be able to assist with include: